 3. Laal MaasLaal Maas is a fiery mutton curry from Rajasthan with an extremely hot taste that is mainly gained from the Rajasthani Mathania red chillies, which has a smoky flavour.
 Quite literally meaning 'Red Meat', the mutton in Laal Maas is cooked with the hot Mathania chillies and intense flavoured raw spices.
 Every meat lover should try this Rajputani warrior-favourite dish at least once when in Rajasthan!

 6. Saoji Chicken CurryThis Nagpur speciality is said to use all possible types of chilli powder and spices found in the kitchen.
 Well, not really, as they have their own special Saoji masala, but the insane amalgamation of every spice known to humanity is pretty much the impression Saoji Chicken Curry creates.
-This spicy dish which is as hot as Nagpur’s summers recommends you to keep lots of tissues or a napkin while savouring the delicacy.
+This spicy Indian food which is as hot as Nagpur’s summers recommends you to keep lots of tissues or a napkin while savouring the delicacy.

 9. RistaThis fiery lamb meatball curry uniquely prepared in red-chilly powder and other spices is a very flavourful and aromatic Kashmiri curry.
 The meat in this dish is initially pounded with a special wooden hammer in a wooden log and then rolled into soft and juicy meatballs that are further sprinkled into the curry.
 Rista is also an important dish of the Kashmiri Wazwan.